How to Get Rid of Dust Mites in Your Home

 Where Do Dust Mites Come From?

 Dust mites eat particles of dead skin and dander, which is why they thrive in places where animals and people are present.
 Although these pests can be a nuisance, they do not live on people, spread diseases, or bite.
 Dust mites are only harmful when people who are allergic to them are present.
 How so?
 The enzymes found in dust mites feces trigger allergy symptoms in people.
 A pest that averages about 20 droppings per day is more than harmful for a person with a dust mites allergy.

 A person exposed to dust mites can lead to various health problems.
 This is particularly true in children who can become asthma sufferers due to exposure to dust mites.
 Many allergy and asthma physicians acknowledge that dust mites may lead to many allergy symptoms, such as a runny or stuffy nose, watery/itchy eyes, and sneezing.

-Are You Allergic to Dust, or Dust Mites?
+Are You Allergic to Dust or Dust Mites?

 However, let’s clear something up.
 Some people are allergic to dust, and others are allergic to dust mites.
 Read on to find which one you need to remove.

-Do Air Purifiers Remove Dust Mites?
+Can Air Purifiers Get Rid of Dust Mites?

-Thus, air purifiers designed specifically for dust play a critical role in preventing allergic reactions to dust mites, by trapping the airborne mites in their powerful filters.
+Thus, air purifiers designed specifically for dust play a critical role in preventing allergic reactions to dust mites by trapping the airborne mites in their powerful filters.
 High-performance HEPA air purifiers are designed specifically to remove airborne allergens and dust from the air, including dust mites.
-See our collection of the best air purifiers for dust to see our favorites at removing dust and dust mites.
+See our collection of the best air purifiers for the dust to see our favorites at removing dust and dust mites.